Robin Cole

-Mr. Cole's presentations focus on issues important to corporate groups, business sales teams, sports teams, churches, schools and prisons.
-He has been a keynote speaker and emcee for many events.
-Mr. Cole is an entrepreneur and trained at the Ford Motor Institute to be a dealer.
+Since leaving the NFL after the 1988 season, Cole has served as a public speaker to corporate groups, business sales teams, sports teams, churches, schools and prisons.
+He has been a keynote speaker and emcee for many events, drawing on a message of inspiration and motivation as a cancer survivor.

+Cole is an entrepreneur and trained at the Ford Motor Institute to be a dealer.
+He and his brother Erick also operated a cheesecake company, Unforgettable Sweets, in Canton Township, Pennsylvania, which opened in 2005.

 In addition, he has served on several charitable boards, including the American Heart Association, The March of Dimes, Big Brothers/Big Sisters and others.
 He is a lifetime member of the NAACP.

-Cole is the co-founder and president of the Robin Cole Foundation.
-He is the father of five children and grandfather of six.
-He lives in Tampa, Florida with his wife, Judith, and their daughter, Mya.
+Cole was diagnosed with prostate cancer in 2004, a disease that afflicted him and his two brothers, and eventually led to the death of father Obediah at age 50, and Obediah's twin brother – Robin's uncle – Ahab.
+As a result of the diagnosis (which Cole survived), he became the co-founder and president of the Obediah Cole Foundation, which has also been cited as the Robin Cole Foundation for Prostate Cancer.